TranslatorSRI/Babel/README.md

 It is also set up with a GitHub Action that will automatically generate and publish Docker images to https://github.com/TranslatorSRI/Babel/pkgs/container/babel.

+**Known issue**: if you want to use `git fetch` from this Docker image, you need to manually remote the Basic authentication command from `.git/config` before it will work.
+We're tracking this at https://github.com/TranslatorSRI/Babel/issues/119.

 ## Running with Docker

 You can also run Babel with [Docker](https://www.docker.com/).
 There are